dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 https://gitlab.com/dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/-/blob/main/README.md?expanded=true&ref_type=heads&viewer=rich

-The README on github is truncated.
+The README on github is truncated and the hyperlinks have not been extensively tested.

+The preferred source should be to use the gitlab link above.

 ## Current and latest development work